Omena0/chat-V6/doc/PLUGINS.md

     getUser    - Get User object from name getUsers   - Get all users
-    getIp      - Get ip from username
+    getIp      - Get ip from name
-    getCS      - Get cs from username
+    getCS      - Get cs from name
     getHost    - Get ip & port the server's running on getPlugins - Get all loaded plugins
 </details>